Godów, Silesian Voivodeship

 Godów is a village and the seat of Gmina Godów, Wodzisław County, Silesian Voivodeship, southern Poland.
 It lies near the border with the Czech Republic.
 The Olza River (German: Olsa) flows through the village's southern outskirts.

-It lies approximately 12 km south of Wodzisław Śląski.
 Although it does not lie within the historical borders of Cieszyn Silesia, it is a part of the Euroregion Cieszyn Silesia.

 During the First Silesian Uprising, on August 18, 1919, the town of Godów was the site of a battle which resulted in insurgent victory; following the uprising German soldiers executed 3 insurgents in the town on August 28.

 Polish actor Franciszek Pieczka was born here.